 Her film “Damelo Todo” follows the journey of a young man from El Salvador who moves to the United States in 1985 to escape the civil war in his country.
 His journey will lead him to question his gender identity through encounters in a Los Angeles bar which is at the forefront of these issues.

 Wu Tsang’s work is set within a highly realist context.
 Her objective is to blend politics with art, with a strong intention of shifting the norms.
 Specifically, the norms set by a society still too closed-off to gender and sexual identities besides cisgender and heterosexual.

 Zackary Drucker and Rhys Ernst are often considered inseparable.
 With good reason, these two transgender artists have documented their former romantic relationship through the series of photographs titled “Relationship”, exhibited at the Whitney Biennial.

 Zackary Drucker’s work is mostly centered around media such as photography, video, performance and installation.
 She is primarily interested in the body and its representation through the lens of gender and sexuality.

 Rhys Ernst, on the other hand, mainly makes films and videos about transgender identity.
 In his opinion, today’s society is in transition.
-It is in the process of moving from an institutionalized patriarchy to a haven of gender equality, which must be encouraged.
+The process of moving from an institutionalized patriarchy to a haven of gender equality must be encouraged.